Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 There are plenty of resources and must read to become a good scientist, and a theoretical physicist in particular, redacted by more qualified people than me.
 Most famously, the reading list provided by [Gerald 't Hooft](http://www.goodtheorist.science).
 This list is a prerequisite for any ambitious theoretical physicist.
 On a more modest (but general) scale my outreach group's list, [ScienzaList](https://github.com/Scienza/ScienzaList).

 However, this post has a more down-to-earth approach on providing a pragmatical list of tools and software you will end up using, in the day-to-day work as a theoretical physicist and developer of computational software.
+At variance with string theory, you can practice these sort of skills in the sparetime, and before starting the physics education.

 ## Summary

 - Editorial
   - [Latex](#Latex)
   - [Plotting and visualizing](#plotting and visualizing)
+- Software Engineering
+  - Languages
+  - Design Patterns
 - Software Carpentry
   - version control
   - `vim` vs `emacs`
   - modern IDE
   - debugger
-- Software Engineering
-  - Languages

 ## Editorial

+This is the part that comes last in the scientific process, but is the part that absolutely everybody has to go through.
+As such, I will report it first.
 When you have results you will have to write them up (or, even better, write while gathering results) and share them with the community.
 To do you will have to do some basic _editorial work_, which include the drafting, proof editing and submission of your manuscript.

 The drafting of a manuscript include the writing process in a format accepted by publishers.
-Despite the fact that _markdown_ is getting traction (and I suggest to use it for quick notes and code documentation), [Latex](#Latex) is the standard in academic publishing.
+Despite the fact that _markdown_ is getting traction (I am using it right now to draft this document, and I suggest to use it for quick notes and code documentation), [Latex](#Latex) is the standard in academic publishing.

-Numerical results are then usually plotted and visualized in figures
+Numerical results and conceptual schemes are then usually [plotted and visualized](#plotting and visualizing) in figures.

 ### Latex

 Latex is an opensource editorial system.
-It is the de-facto standard in academic physics publishing so its learning is *not* optional or up to discussion.
+It is the de-facto standard in academic physics publishing so its learning is **not optional** or up to discussion.
 Even if you plan to compute everything with your head and fingers, you will have to submit your results through the editorial process with a Latex written manuscript (or pay hefty processing fees).
+Latex documents are beautifully put together and its equation rendering has no peer.

 Formally is a markup language, which means that is intended to comment and process documents (like html), but is actually Turing complete.
 That means that you _can do_ literally anything you can do on a computer, but doesn't mean you _should_.
 Comments and versioning are better to be handled by [git](#version control).
 Even though there are several packages for plotting and illustrating directly in Latex, I find them inefficient and poor compared to dedicated [graphical](#plotting and visualizing) solutions.